By Tim Lambert

 During the 20th century amenities in Coventry improved.
 An ambulance service began in Coventry in 1902.
 Coventry gained its first cinemas in 1910 and the first motor buses in Coventry ran in 1914.
-The first council houses were built in 1917.

 The parish church of St Michael was made a cathedral in 1919 and War Memorial Park in Coventry opened in 1921.

 In the early 20th-century watchmaking in Coventry declined.
 So did bicycle making.
-On the other hand, car manufacture boomed in the early 20th century but it declined after the 1950s.
+On the other hand, car manufacturing boomed in the early 20th century but it declined after the 1950s.
 In 1916 G.E.C. began making electrical goods in Coventry.
 At the end of the century, the main industries in Coventry were engineering and making electronic equipment.

 In the 1920s council houses were built at Radford and Stoke Heath.
-In the n1930s council and private houses were built at Holbrooks and at Stivichall.
+In the 1930s council and private houses were built at Holbrooks and at Stivichall.
 Many private houses were built at Coundon and Keresley Heath.
 Other private houses were built around Tile Hill Lane.
 At the same time, the council began slum clearance in the town centre and began building council houses to replace them.

 The boundaries of Coventry were extended in 1928.
 Stoke was absorbed as well as Pinley, Whiteley, and Stivichall.
 Part of Foleshill was also absorbed in 1928.
 The other part was absorbed in 1932 when the boundaries were extended again.
 At that time Coundon was also absorbed.
 So were Willenhall, Wyken and Walsgrave on Sowe.
 In 1937 Trinity Street was built.
 Corporation Street was built in 1939.
 A southern bypass was built in 1940.